 - The faculty sponsor and student complete and submit a joint UROP application.

-UROP is open to third- and fourth-year students, including students in a CO-OP program.
+UROP is open to students from all faculties, including students in a CO-OP program.

 - Have a cumulative grade point average (CGPA) of at least 7.5 (or 75% admission average for students transferring from another institution who do not have a University of Ottawa CGPA);

-- Have never received a UROP award; and
+- Have never received an UROP scholarship; and

 - Have never completed a master’s degree or equivalent.

-NOTE: Priority is given to students that have demonstrated academic excellence, as shown by their cumulative grade point average (CGPA).
+NOTE: Priority is given to third and fourth year students that have demonstrated academic excellence, as shown by their CGPA.

 All full-time regular University of Ottawa faculty members are eligible to be UROP faculty sponsors.
 This normally includes assistant, associate and full professors.
 UROP is not open to replacement, visiting, adjunct or part-time professors.

 Steps for finding a University of Ottawa faculty supervisor

 - Talk to eligible professors you know who are conducting the type of research you’re interested in.
 If you’re unsure about the eligibility of a faculty member, please send an email to urop@uOttawa.ca.